 Pennsylvania Shows Strong Fix And Flip Activity

-This is a potential development in any market, but the flip times in these communities makes this more likely.
-The average flip times were 184, 190 and 194 days for Pittsburgh, Philadelphia and Harrisburg respectively, falling into the small flipper average of 194 days.
+This is a potential development in any market, but the flip times in these communities make this more likely.
+The average flip times were 184, 190, and 194 days for Pittsburgh, Philadelphia, and Harrisburg respectively, falling into the small flipper average of 194 days.
 This suggests that the market in these communities is dominated by small, perhaps local, flippers.
 That, in turn, leads to the possibility that more opportunities can still be found in these markets.

 Other Top Fix And Flip Locations

-The same dynamic may be taking place in Baton Rouge, Louisiana with an average return of 120.3% and Cleveland, Ohio at 101.8%.
-The average flip times for these markets was and 172 days and 184 days respectively.
-Neither market has yet seen a significant increase in the percent of sales that meet the definition of flips.
+The same dynamic may be taking place in Baton Rouge, Louisiana with an average return of 120.3%, and Cleveland, Ohio at 101.8%.
+The average flip times for these markets were 172 days and 184 days respectively.
+Neither market has yet seen a significant increase in the percentage of sales that meet the definition of flips.

 Those markets that did see an increase in the percentage of flips still showed solid investment returns.
 Baton Rouge, Louisiana was up 72%, but still returned 120.3% with an average flip time of 172 days.
 Rochester, New York was up 39% with a return of 72.4% with an average flip time of 183 days.
 All these returns suggest that there is still plenty of money to be made by fixing and flipping residential real estate.